timalbert/livefortheline/source/_updates/2022-09-06-hope-through-terminal-illness.blade.md

 ## What is your hope?

-Despondency presses in during moments like this asking, what hope is there to escape inevitable death?
+Despondency presses in during moments like this asking, what hope is there to escape your inevitable death?

 The cure I longed to hear about from my doctors, I heard afresh through the scriptures.
 Sitting on my in-laws' guest bed, I silently raised my hands in praise.
 It was the word I needed to hear.
 A reminder of the hope I cling to even when all else is lost.
 Jesus is the one who, by his wounds, heals our sentence of death (Isaiah 53:5).